ConnorBoulais/Smake/README.md

 # SMAKE Overview

 Smake (Simple-Make) is a C program that implements a lightweight version of the popular building utility "make".
-Smake reads from a simple file composed only of rules, and therefore no variables.
-It will build a program files specified by the rules, only building those that are out of date.
+Smake reads from a file composed of rules, and will build program files that are out of date.

 For Smakefile format instructions, see UsageInstructions.txt